graphery/graphane-doc/src/guide/index.md

 <p style="font-size: small">click add circles, ctrl+click reduces circles</p>

-## Use external resources
+## External resources

-To link the external resources you can use attributes of `g-template` component.
+To link the external resources, you can use attributes of `g-template` component.

 - The `svg-src` attribute specifies the path to the SVG file.
 - The `data-src` attribute indicates the location of the data source.